 a.
 Recommendations and/or implementation guidelines

-Affirmation xx (rationale 1): Recommendation 12 from 2007 states: “Dispute resolution and challenge processes must be established prior to the start of the process.”
-The Working Group affirms Recommendation 12 with the following modification in italicized text: “Dispute resolution and challenge processes must be established prior to the start of the process, the details of which must be published in the Applicant Guidebook.”
+Recommendation 12 from the 2007 policy is affirmed with modification under Topic 31: Objections.
+Recommendation 12 is also relevant to this topic.

 Recommendation 32.1: The Working Group recommends that ICANN establish a mechanism that allows specific parties to challenge or appeal certain types of actions or inactions that appear to be inconsistent with the Applicant Guidebook.